Proteases in angiogenesis: Proteolytic degradation of the extracellular matrix (ECM)

 The formation of capillaries from pre-existing blood vessels requires the remodeling of both the peicapillary membrane of the parent venule, as well as the local and distal ECM.
 At the onset of angiogenesis endothelial cells (EC) must remodel three different barriers in order to migrate and invade the target tissue.
 First is the basement membrane between the endothelium and vascular smooth muscle cells or pericytes, followed by the fibrin gel formed from fibrinogen that is leaked from the vasculature, and finally the extracellular matrix in the target tissue.
 The vascular basement membrane is composed of type IV collagen, type XV collagen, type XVIII collagen, laminins, entactin, heparan sulfate proteoglycans, perlecan, and osteonectin.
 All of these components of the basement membrane are substrates for MMP-2, 3, 7, and 9, among others.
 Inhibitors of MMP activity have spotlighted the importance of these proteins in controlling angiogenesis.
-Recently, it has been discovered that small interfering RNA (siRNA) mediated target RNA degradation of urokinase receptor and MMP-9 inhibits the formation of capillary like structures in both in vitro and in vivo models of angiogenesis.
 After working their way through the basement membrane, EC must invade through a dense fibrin gel which is polymerized from fibrinogen derived from the vascular bed.
 Plasmin, an effective fibrinolysin produced by tPA or uPA, was thought to be essential in this process, but plasminogen deficient mice do not display major defects of neovascularization in fibrin rich tissues.
 These findings highlight the diverse amount of proteolytic enzymes ECs use to remodel the ECM.
 For example, MMP-3, 7, 8, 12 and 13 can cleave fibrinogen.

 MMP activity is one of the earliest and most sustained processes that take place during angiogenesis.
 By studying the transition from an avascular to a vascular tumor Fang et al. were able to identify the key role of MMP-2 in angiogenesis.
 MMP-2 expression and activity was increased in angiogenic tumors as compared with avascular tumors, and the addition of antisense oligonucleotides targeting MMP-2 inhibits the initiation of angiogenesis maintaining the avascular phenotype.
 This data along with other reports suggest that MMP activity is necessary to initiate the earliest stages of angiogenesis and tumor development.
 The creation of MMP deficient mice has provided important insight into the role of MMPs in the regulation of angiogenesis.
 For example, MMP-2 knockout mice develop normally but display significant inhibition of corneal angiogenesis.